 We learned that customer service is not only for our external customers (customers who buy our products and services) but also for the internal customers (employees).
 Internal customers are equally important as the external ones.
 Because if the internal customers are happy, it will improve their motivation, work more productively and willing to go the extra miles to serve the customers (Read more here).
 Am I not right?
 But no, organisations don’t think that.
 They don’t care that their employees come and go, as long as there’s someone replacing and serving the customers.
 They don’t care if the employees who remained are unmotivated and sometimes burst their anger toward the customers.
 Easy example, the nurses at government hospitals who are mostly rude because they’re required to their job.
 LOL

-Last but not least, organisations thought that anyone can work as a customer service representative.
-Hello, these representatives are working front-line.
+Last but not least, organisations thought that anyone can work in this field.
 If the employers put someone who’s unable to communicate well, not friendly, unable to even show smiley eyes behind the face masks, not empathetic, don’t know how to formally address the customers, then they don’t need to have a customer service department at all.
 They don’t need customer service representatives, executives, or whatever.
 Just put the technicians, engineers, clerk, or whatever to serve the customers.
 At least it’ll help to save the operational cost.
 LOL

 Thanks for reading.